WBNM Visitor Center Re-opens Oct. 20th

 A popular artifact, cloth and wood from the Kitty Hawk 1903 Wright Flyer taken to the moon’s surface by astronaut Neil Armstrong, is returned to display but in an interactive schematic.

 The artifact collection will introduce select pieces not previously displayed including items loaned to WBNM/National Park Service by the Franklin Institute.

 The 1903 Wright Flyer returns to the Flight Room in a new exhibit format.
-The Flyer is currently being refurbished in preparation for its reinstallation in the Flight Room.
+The Flyer has been refurbished in preparation for its reinstallation in the Flight Room.

 During the facility’s rehabilitation the 1903 Flyer was displayed aerially at the North Carolina Museum of History (NCMOH) ensuring the Flyer did not leave North Carolina.
 The First Flight Foundation was pleased to facilitate this partnership between the museum and the National Park Service and to fund the Flyer’s installation through a grant to the North Carolina’s Museum of History Foundation.
 During its display at the NCMOH, the Flyer was available to over 400,000 visitors.